davidallendj/gdpm/README.md

 ## How It Works

 GDPM is built to work with an instance of [Godot's Asset API](https://github.com/godotengine/godot-asset-library).
 When installing packages, GDPM will first make HTTP requests to retrieve required asset data to download the asset and sync it in with a local database.
 Then, it will make another API request to retrieve the rest of an asset's data, update it in the database, then download it from the remote repository.
 Unfortunately, the package manager requires at least 2 request for a single asset.
-Therefore, there's an intentional 200 ms delay by default between each request to not bombard the API server, but is configurable at compile time (see "[Building from Source](#building-from-source)" section below).
+Therefore, there's an intentional 200 ms delay by default between each request to not bombard the API server, but is configurable at compile time (see `[Building from Source](#building-from-source)` section below).

 When removing a package, the unzip files are remove but the temporary files are keep in the specified `.tmp` directory unless using the `--clean` option.
 This allows the user to remove the uncompressed files, but easily reinstall the package without having to download it remotely again.